Dripdrop12/ipardalis/content/male-ambilobe-panther-chameleons-for-sale/_index.md

 - **Male Panther Chameleon Cost**: $250 - $700
 - **Rare Morphs/phenotypes** (e.g., true YBBB, RBBB, YBRB and true Ambanja): $400 - $800

-When asking, "How much is a panther chameleon?" or "How much do panther chameleons cost?" remember that these prices reflect not just the animal but the care and expertise of the breeder.
+When asking, "How much is a panther chameleon?" or "How much do panther chameleons cost?" remember that these prices reflect not just the animal but the care and expertise of the company.

 ### Are chameleons expensive to keep?
 The total cost of owning a chameleon is around $1,000 for the intial setup and $50 per month on food.
 For a good breakdown on cost of ownership, Olimpia Martinotti's [2012 blog post](http://www.muchadoaboutchameleons.com/2012/03/average-cost-of-owning-chameleon.html) on the topic has aged extremely well.